 If you’re looking for something special, you can also find unique handmade pottery, seasonal decorations, and other specialty items.

-No matter what you’re looking for, you will find something special at Amsterdam Flower Market!
+No matter what you’re looking for, you will find something special at the Amsterdam Flower Market!

 What flower is the Netherlands known for?